byrd-laif/soilMakers/readme.md

 #### *Designed to be Fun, Creative, Interactive and Resourceful.*

-**To awaken possibility and creative insight, refine the taste and increase the knowledge of the participants through guided conversation organized around cultures and ideas reflective of the era in which they live.**
+**To awaken possibility and creative insight, refine the taste, and increase the knowledge of the participants through guided conversation organized around cultures and ideas reflective of the era in which they live.**

 *Knowledge to design a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*